 - Same degree sequence

 - Same number of circuit of particular length

 In most graphs checking first three conditions is enough.

 Important Note : The complementary of a graph has the same vertices and has edges between any two vertices if and only if there was no edge between them in the original graph.
 Consequently, a graph is said to be self-complementary if the graph and its complement are isomorphic.

-Most problems that can be solved by graphs, deal with finding optimal paths, distances or other similar information.
-Almost all of these problems involves finding paths between graph nodes.
+Most problems that can be solved by graphs, deal with finding optimal paths, distances, or other similar information.
+Almost all of these problems involve finding paths between graph nodes.